Oppenheimer: When is Oppenheimer released in the UK, full cast, running time

 The film is the latest blockbuster from acclaimed director Nolan (The Dark Knight trilogy) and is a biographical thriller based on the life and times of J. Robert Oppenheimer, the theoretical physicist who helped develop the first nuclear weapons.

-Oppenheimer is set during World War II as Oppenheimer leads a team of scientists during the Manhattan Project - a project which leads to the development of the atomic bomb.
+Oppenheimer is set during World War II as Oppenheimer leads a team of scientists during the Manhattan Project.

 The film is said to be an accurate portrayal of Oppenheimer's life and the series of events that led to the creation of the powerful, yet extremely controversial, weapons that changed the world.